What is a trust deed?

 What is the minimum amount necessary for a trust deed investment?

-Generally the minimum investment needed for a trust deed is around $15,000-20,000, although it may be difficult to find an available trust deed investment for this investment amount.
+Generally the minimum investment needed for a trust deed is $20,000 for a 2nd, $30,000 for a 1st.
+It may be difficult to find available trust deed investments for these investment amounts.
 With a larger amount available to invest, the investment opportunities increase.

 Why does a trust deed investor need to work with a broker?